Advice during flooding

 If there is an immediate risk to life, for example someone is trapped in a vehicle, or you are trapped by floodwater always call the emergency services on 999.

-During a flood, don't
+During a flood, do not

 - drive down flooded roads